Dimitri-Kfoury/stock-prices/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To run the project you must have nodejs installed on your machine.

 ## Install packages

-Start by installing dependencies with:
+Start by installing dependencies in the project directory and the nodejs terminal with:

 ### npm install